gipplab/AnnoMathTeX/README.md

 # Introduction

-Mathematical formulae are a significant part of scientific documents, books and web pages in the fields of science, technology, engineering and mathematics (STEM).
+Mathematical formulae are a significant part of scientific documents (books, articles, web pages, etc.) in the fields of science, technology, engineering, and mathematics (STEM).
-In current information retrieval approaches mathematical formulae are not considered, even though they are very common in texts within STEM fields.
+In most of the current information retrieval approaches, mathematical formulae are not considered, even though they are very common in texts within STEM fields.
-Since mathematical formulae contain a lot of important information, they should not be ignored when comparing documents.
+Since mathematical formulae contain a lot of important information, they should not be ignored when analyzing and comparing documents.
-Currently, there is no large enough labeled dataset containing mathematical formulae annotated with their semantics available, that could be used to train machine learning models.
+Currently, there is no large labeled dataset available, containing mathematical formulae annotated with their semantics, that could be used to train machine learning models.
 \>>AnnoMathTeX<< offers a first approach to facilitate the annotation of mathematical formulae in STEM documents.
-It recommends the concept associated to a certain identifier of formula to the user who is annotating the document and thus creates a labeled dataset of identifiers and formula concepts in the process.
+It recommends names for formulae and their constituting identifiers (characters/symbols, e.g. constants and variables) to the user who is annotating the document and thus enables the creation of a labeled dataset.

 ### Definitions

-##### Identifier
+##### Identifiers
-Identifiers in mathematical formulae are the meanings attached to symbols contained in the expression.
-The identifier *E* means "*energy*" in the formula *E=mc2*.
+Identifiers in mathematical formulae are the meanings attached to symbols contained within a formula.
+For example, the identifier *E* means "*energy*" in the formula *E=mc^2*.

 ##### Formula Concept
-The concept of a formula is the meaning that is associated with it.
-The formula *E=mc2* has the concept of "*mass-energy equivalence*" associated with it.
+The concept of a formula is the name or meaning (semantics) that can be associated with it.
+For example, a possible concept name annotation for the formula *E=mc2* would be "*mass-energy equivalence*".

 # \>>AnnoMathTeX<<
-AnnoMathTeX is a standalone LaTeX text and formula annotation recommendation tool for STEM documents, implemented in python and django.
+AnnoMathTeX is a standalone web-based LaTeX text and formula annotation recommendation tool for STEM documents, implemented with the python framework django.
-It allows users to annotate identifiers contained in mathematical formulae, as well as the entire formula contained in a document with their corresponding concept from a list of suggested recommendations.
+It allows users to annotate identifiers contained in mathematical formulae, as well as entire formulae contained in a document with possible concept names selected from a list of suggested recommendations.

 <!---The recommendations are extracted from a number of different sources.